banameow/banameow/README.md

 <h3>A starter.</h3>
 <p>
   &nbsp;&nbsp;A current first year IT student with a keen interest in software development and artificial intelligence who is curious and hardworking.
-  My passion for coontinuous learning is how using technology to create positive impact
+  My passion for continuous learning is how using technology to create positive impact
 </p>
 <hr>
 <img align="right" alt="coding-cat" width="200" src="https://media.tenor.com/GiUbb4qg_vwAAAAM/csharp-cat-programmer.gif">